 - A range of courses at the undergraduate and graduate levels

 We are also well-connected to industry.
-Members of our Faculty’s Expert Panels contribute to our classrooms through guest lectures and student field projects.
+Members of our Faculty’s Global Experts program contribute to our classrooms through guest lectures and student field projects.

-The Dobson Centre for Entrepreneurial Studies is also a hub for entrepreneurial activity at Desautels and in the greater Montreal community.
+The McGill Dobson Centre for Entrepreneurship is also a hub for entrepreneurial activity at Desautels and in the greater Montreal community.
 The aim of the Dobson Centre is to offer entrepreneurial education and provide resources that support and develop entrepreneurs.